 Honestly, the script is just a fiasco, with half-baked tangents everywhere.
 Hanks and Julia Roberts’ romance makes almost no sense; there’s a weird runner about Bryan Cranston being addicted to porn; a whole side plot about a “scooter gang” featuring a 20-something flirting with Hanks; Cedric the Entertainer running a yard sale-style thrift store; a couple scenes suggesting Roberts is an alcoholic; etc. etc. It all goes nowhere interesting without ever quite flying off the rails into nonsense territory.

+So I ask, again, why did Tom Hanks make this movie?
 After That Thing You Do!, I was hoping that Hanks would save his directorial efforts for inspired passion projects.
 Alas, Larry Crowne is remarkably unremarkable.

 - Review Project: Tom Hanks Retrospective